Lilanga/lilanga.github.io/_posts/2024-09-04-auth-using-paseto-tokens.md

 ## Comparing PASETO with JWT, the advandates of PASETO over JWT

 Like JWT, PASETO tokens are tamper-proof by design.
-Any alternation will result failure in token validation.
+Any alternation will fail token validation.
-However, compared with JWTs, PASETO bring some additional feature sets and advantages which will be trickey or hard to implement with JWTs.
+However, compared with JWTs, PASETO brings some additional feature sets and advantages that will be tricky or hard to implement with JWTs.

 ### Security by Design